Davros: Theatre

 In 1993, Michael Wisher, the original Davros, with Peter Miles, who had played his confederate, Nyder, reprised the role in an unlicensed one-off amateur stage production, The Trial of Davros.
 The plot of the play involved the Time Lords putting Davros on trial, with Nyder as a witness.

 Terry Molloy played Davros in the remounting of the play, again with Miles, for another one-off production in 2005.
 During the production, specially shot footage portrayed Dalek atrocities.

 In 2008, Julian Bleach appeared live as Davros at the Doctor Who Prom, announcing that the Royal Albert Hall would become his new palace, and the audience his "obedient slaves".

 Unofficial BBC representation

 BBC staff have traditionally created parodies of its own programming to be shown to colleagues at Christmas events and parties.
-The BBC's 1993 Christmas tape parodied the allegedly robotic, dictatorial and ruthless management style of its then Director-General, John Birt, by portraying him as Davros taking over the BBC, carrying out bizarre mergers of departments, awarding himself a bonus and singing a song to the tune of I Wan'na Be Like You describing his plans.
+The BBC's 1993 Christmas tape parodied the allegedly robotic, dictatorial and ruthless management style of its then Director-General, John Birt, by portraying him as Davros taking over the BBC, carrying out bizarre mergers of departments, awarding himself a bonus and singing a song to the tune of "I Wan'na Be Like You (The Monkey Song)" describing his plans.